google/codeworld/web/help/codeworld.md

     end :: Point
     end = (2, -4)

-When the compiler talks about points, though, it sometimes calls their type something different: `(Number, Number)`.
+When the computer talks about points, though, it sometimes calls their type something different: `(Number, Number)`.
 This is just a way to say what we already know: a point is an ordered pair, with each part being a number!
 It turns out `Point` is just shorthand for